r3sx1337/HTThief/README.md

 ![h2](https://github.com/V1n1v131r4/HTThief/assets/1153876/d708c3de-0553-49c5-9319-fde9c393f906)

-After sending the file, go back to the attacking machine, type "yes" for the script flow to end.
+After sending the file and **you got the "Done!" response**, go back to the attacking machine, type "yes" for the script flow to end.

-At the end of receiving, choose the original extension of the file so that it is originally reassembled on the attacking machine.
+**WARNING**: The larger the file, the longer the upload process takes.
+Be patient and wait until it is fully shipped At the end of receiving, choose the original extension of the file so that it is originally reassembled on the attacking machine.

 ![h3](https://github.com/V1n1v131r4/HTThief/assets/1153876/e3a3f84d-3f13-4908-acf9-26d5766edcb0)